Cold Weather Gear that’ll Get You Outside More this Winter

 So far my feet haven’t gotten cold in them, although we haven’t had below-zero weather since I got them.

-(11/2022 update) I love these Alpine Hikers!
-I’ve worn them through two winters now and they still look almost new.
+[11/2022 update—I love these Alpine Hikers!
+I’ve worn them through two winters now.
+Very comfy and they keep my feet warm as long as I keep moving.]

 Pretty much any waterproof hiking boot will perform just as well.
 If your feet get cold easily be sure to wear wool socks and maybe look for a boot with some kind of light insulation.